![]() Radioactive Iodine Treatment for Feline Thyrotoxicosis |

 |

-Please click here to download a referral form for treatment of feline thyrotoxicosis with radioactive iodine (I131).
-Upcoming Radioactive Iodine (I131) Treatment Dates for 2022 Tuesday 24th May (fully booked) These dates are subject to change, however we will notify all patients booked in advance.
-We will contact you to confirm a date and time once your referring veterinarian has provided all the information required.
+Please click here to download a referral form for treatment of feline hyperthyroidism/thyrotoxicosis with radioactive iodine (I131).
+Upcoming Radioactive Iodine (I131) Treatment Dates for 2024 Tuesday 26 November 2024 These dates are subject to change, however we will notify all patients booked in advance.
+We will contact you requesting a non-refundable $250 deposit once your referring veterinarian has provided all the information required.
+Once you have paid the deposit we will contact you to confirm a date and time.
 Veterinarians: please email the booking form (including client signature) and we will then contact your client.
-Treatment of Hyperthyroidism.RADIOACTIVE IODINE (I-131).
+Please discuss all potential risks and ensure vaccinations are up to date before referral.
+Treatment of HyperthyroidismRADIOACTIVE IODINE (I-131) **New prices effective 1st February 2024:

 |